 Stanley D. Gale has been married to his wife, Linda, since 1975.
-They have four children and eight grandchildren (and counting).
+They have four children and nine grandchildren (and counting).
 He holds Bachelor of Arts and Master of Education degrees from the University of Delaware, a Master of Divinity degree from Westminster Theological Seminary in Philadelphia, and a Doctor of Ministry degree from Covenant Theological Seminary in St. Louis.
-He is an ordained pastor in the Presbyterian Church in America and has served his current charge in West Chester, Pennsylvania, since 1988.
-He has authored a number of articles and books, including Warfare Witness: Contending with Spiritual Opposition in Everyday Evangelism, The Prayer of Jehoshaphat: Seeing Beyond Life’s Storms, and What is Spiritual Warfare? and Why Do We Pray? in P&R’s Basics of the Faith Series.
+He is an ordained minister in the Presbyterian Church in America.
+He has authored books on prayer, spiritual warfare, the Christian life, evangelism, and biblical worldview.

 Email the author at email@example.com or send a note through the website.